Prospect Heights, Illinois: Education

 Township High School District 214 serves Prospect Heights.
 Students attend either Wheeling High School or John Hersey High School.
 Those in District 23's area will attend either.
 Those in District 21's area will attend Wheeling and those in District 26's area will attend Hersey.

-Private education in Prospect Heights is St. Alphonsus Liguori Catholic Parish and St. Viator High School in Arlington Heights.
+Private education in Arlington Heights is St. Viator High School.

 Transportation

-In addition to PACE buses, Prospect Heights is serviced by two Metra lines, with service to Union Station from a station on the North Central Service, while the Union Pacific / Northwest Line has two stations nearby.
+In addition to Pace buses, Prospect Heights is serviced by two Metra lines, with service to Chicago Union Station or Antioch from a station on the North Central Service, while the Union Pacific / Northwest Line has two stations nearby.